gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 You can read it when it's good for you.
 [/SignupBox]

-[Modal id="download-ebook" title="Get the FREE PDF version of this guide." src="" /]
+[Modal id="download-ebook" title="Get the FREE PDF version of this guide." src="/img/dummy.png" /]

 [/ContentBlock]
 [ContentBlock color="grey"]